juandagilang/juandagilang/README.md

 # Juanda Gilang Purnomo

 Welcome to my GitHub portfolio!
-I'm passionate about [Backend Engineer, Software Development and, Machine Learning], and here you'll find some of the projects I've worked on.
+I'm passionate about <strong>Backend Engineer, Software Development and, Machine Learning</strong>, and here you'll find some of the projects I've worked on.

 ## GitHub Stats